 ENSO member from 2001, Leader of the ENSO from 2001

 Arvo Leibur is a recognised violin soloist, chamber musician and leader of the orchestra.
-He is a two-time prize winner of the State Violin Competition and is a laureate of several international violin competitions.
+He is a two-time prize winner of the State Violin Competition.
 He was awarded the Estonian Music Council’s Interpretation Prize for his input into shaping ENSO’s sonority and his outstanding work as a soloist (2005), the Orange-Nassau Order of The Kingdom of the Netherlands (2008), and the Annual Prize from the Cultural Endowment of Estonia for Music for his significant contribution to musical life and the development of string playing in Estonia (2015).
 Arvo Leibur has performed as a soloist with Estonia’s leading orchestras, encompassing almost 30 appearances with ENSO that include a performance at the Europamusicale festival in Munich in 1993, regular appearances with the Tallinn Chamber Orchestra including a 2005 tour of Japan, as well as appearances with the Vanemuine Symphony Orchestra, Haapsalu Chamber Orchestra, Hortus Musicus Academic Orchestra and various orchestras in Holland and Finland.

 In the 1990s Arvo Leibur began his collaboration with the Nieuw Sinfonietta Amsterdam orchestra (now known as the Amsterdam Sinfonietta).
 In 1995 he became the leader of the Holland Symfonia and in 2001 the leader of ENSO.
 He has been invited to be a guest leader of The Hague Residentie Orkest, Holland Symfonia, Netherlands Radio Philharmonic Orchestra, Netherlands Chamber Orchestra and Tallinn Chamber Orchestra.